Towards a Commemoration of 30 years of the Japanese Canadian Redress Agreement and the Canadian Multiculturalism Act

 On November 13, 2002, the Government of Canada, by Royal Proclamation, designated June 27th of each year as Canadian Multiculturalism Day.

-The event will include a screening of Swimming Upstream, a video produced by the Honourable Justice Maryka Omatsu about the history of Japanese Canadian Internment in British Columbia.
-The event will also serve as an opportunity to announce the production of the East of the Rockies app, an interactive narrative augmented reality experience told from the perspective of Yuki, a 17-year old whose family is made to live in one of Canada’s Japanese Internment Camps.
-The app is currently under production by Jam3, a design and experience studio based in Toronto, with the help of acclaimed author and Order of Canada recipient Joy Kogawa.
+The event included a screening of Swimming Upstream, a video produced by the Honourable Justice Maryka Omatsu about the history of Japanese Canadian Internment in British Columbia.
+The event also served as an opportunity to announce the production of the East of the Rockies app, an interactive narrative augmented reality experience told from the perspective of Yuki, a 17-year old whose family is made to live in one of Canada’s Japanese Internment Camps.
+The app is currently under production by Jam3 and the NFB, a design and experience studio based in Toronto, with the help of acclaimed author and Order of Canada recipient Joy Kogawa.

 Date: Wednesday, June 27, 2018

 Location: Ontario Bar Association (20 Toronto St., 2nd floor, Toronto, ON)